ocular-data/copy-passed-terminalAccess/README.md

 ---

 ### explanations
-This app allows uses to copy paste text cross platforms as long as they have internet.
+This app allows users to copy paste text cross platforms as long as they have internet.

 console access can be done by piping in or